RobinGhosh64/terraform_modules_howto/README.md

-<BOLD>How will you call the main module from your local?
-Also, i want to pass in my access_policies.</BOLD>
+## How will you call the main module from your local?
+This time I want to pass in my access_policies.